AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 - In a network trace such as one captured by Fiddler, the client request id is visible in request messages as the **x-ms-client-request-id** HTTP header value.
 - In the server-side Storage Logging log, the client request id appears in the Client request ID column.

+> [!NOTE]
-> [AZURE.NOTE] It is possible for multiple requests to share the same client request id because the client can assign this value (although the Storage Client Library assigns a
+> It is possible for multiple requests to share the same client request id because the client can assign this value (although the Storage Client Library assigns a
 > new value automatically).
 In the case of retries from the client, all attempts share the same client request id.
 In the case of a batch sent from the client, the batch has a single client request id.

 ### <a name="server-request-id"></a>Server request ID